CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 ### Intended Usage / Suggestions

 Parts A & B claims data are updated periodically.
 Pulling data every day or even weekly is unnecessary.
 Our advice is to pull data bi-weekly, monthly, or quarterly.
-Additionally, because export jobs are time consuming, especially for large organizations, scheduling export jobs to run overnight is suggested.
+Since export jobs can be time consuming, especially for large organizations, scheduling them to run overnight is highly suggested.
 ***Be aware that files generated by an export job are only available for 72 hours hours after the job completes.***

-The AB2D team supports incremental searches so that a date can be supplied to the search to only pull data updated since a specific date.
-This functionality is supported by the `_since` parameter, explained [below](#since).
-This will pull data that has changed since a specific date.
-They may either have been created or updated since that date.
+The AB2D team supports incremental searches which allows users to only pull data that has changed or updated since a specified date.
+This includes both newly created and updated data as the date provided.
 The next search can use the latest updated EOB as the since date for the next job or the time of the last search if known.

 ### AB2D Model

 ***Explanation of Benefits (EOBs) claims are not exported by the date services were provided but by the date the EOB was fully processed into the CMS system.***
-Conducting an export on one date does not guarantee that you have received EOBs for all services provided up to that date, only EOBs processed by that date, as indicated by their updateDate.
+Conducting an export does not guarantee that you have received EOBs for all services provided up to that date, only EOBs processed by that date, as indicated by their updateDate.

 ##### Services Provided Date vs. Date Processed Scenario